Noobman01-dotcom/PRP/README.md

 ### Hello

-I will be uploading the notes and assignment solutions of the course **Probability and Random Processes**.
+I will be uploading the solutions of exercise given in class, the assignment solutions done after class, explanations in part where it is confusing